-Meggitt-USA is the bridge between the US and its UK-based mothership Meggitt plc.
+Meggitt-USA is the bridge between the US and its UK mothership Meggitt plc.
 Meggitt has four divisions: Aircraft Braking Systems (MABS; brakes, brake controls), Control Systems (valves, pumps, fans, motors), Polymers & Composites (aircraft seals, flexible fuel tanks, coatings, composite structures), and Sensing Systems (test, measurement).
 Meggitt-USA designs and manufactures original equipment (OE) and aftermarket equipment used in civil aerospace and military defense applications -- for air, land, and sea.
 Non-military markets include automotive, energy, transportation, industrial, and medical.
 Meggitt's Equipment division makes aircraft fire protection, avionics, combat systems, and training systems.

+The company serves aerospace/aeronautics, engineering, electronics, law enforcement, civil aviation, medical, oil, automotive, petrochemical, marine, and government industries.
 The US Department of Defense (DoD) is its #1 customer.
 Other blue chip customers include Boeing, General Electric, General Dynamics, Honeywell, Lockheed Martin, and United Technologies, to name a few.

-With more than half of Meggitt group's revenues being generated in North America, and 65% of those revenues coming from the military, the company recognizes the region, but more specifically the US, as its key market.
-For that reason the US defense budget is very important to Meggitt and its overall success.
+The US defense budget is very important to Meggitt and its overall success.
 DoD funding has been at the mercy of cutbacks ordered by the Obama administration, which has turned its head away from more traditional combat weaponry, and toward programs and products that increase the military's speed, flexibility, and precision.
 Budget priorities favor electronic sensor and cyber warfare technology that supports ISR (intelligence, surveillance, and reconnaissance) missions, and C3I (command, control, communication, and intelligence) requirements.